jevonlongdell/dieke/docs/format_of_crosswhite_datafiles.rst

 ==============================
-Format of Crosswhite Data Files
+Crosswhite Data Format
 ==============================

 Dieke gets many of it's matrix elements from Hannah Crosswhite's data files see "data" directory for the data files as well as some ancient Fortran code used to read them.
+The following might be useful if anyone wants to read from them directly.

 Reduced Tensor Operators
 ------------------------